sagemath/trac_to_gh/Issue 5152.md

 # Issue 5152: order of abelian group element is a rational number, but should be an integer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5152

 Original creator: was